-Just a few years ago, Germany's biggest four energy firms planned to build more than 30 new coal plants, but their current plans are much more modest.
+Just a few years ago, Germany's biggest four energy firms planned to build more than 30 new coal plants, but the last coal plant may have already been built in Germany.
 A number of projects have been abandoned for various reasons ranging from tremendous local protests to difficulties in procuring water rights and – most of all – a reassessment of profitability in light of the boom in renewables.
-By 2015, coal power capacity (both hard coal and brown coal) increased in Germany by nearly 9 gigawatts, but these plants will increasingly face a lower capacity factor as renewables offset more and more medium load and baseload power supply.
-Furthermore, no coal plants have been proposed since the nuclear phase-out of 2011, while several on the drawing board at the time have since been abandoned.
+Furthermore, no coal plants have been proposed since the nuclear phase-out of 2011, while several previously planned projects have since been abandoned.

-Due to the reduced electricity demand in 2014, lignite electricity production went down by more than 3 percent.
-However, during the nuclear phase-out (up to the end of the year 2022), the share of lignite in the power sector is likely to remain relatively stable.
-Depending on how fast the share of renewable electricity grows, power from hard coal may be significantly offset even during the nuclear phase-out.
+During the nuclear phase-out (up to the end of the year 2022), the share of lignite in the power sector is likely to remain relatively stable.
+Depending on how fast the share of renewable electricity grows, power from hard coal may, however, be significantly offset even during the nuclear phase-out.

 In 2015, there was a concerted effort to launch a coal phase-out in Germany.
-Labor unions proved too powerful, however; they took to the streets in protest, estimating that some 100,000 jobs would be on the line.
-The ambitious plan to place a limit on carbon emissions from coal plants older than 20 years was therefore blocked.
+Labor unions took to the streets in protest, estimating that some 100,000 jobs would be on the line.
+The ambitious plan to place a limit on carbon emissions from coal plants older than 20 years was therefore blocked politically.
 In its place, a "reserve" was created for lignite plants; 2.7 GW of them were taken off the market.
 They are to be reactivated if need be.
 In the meantime, they receive special compensation for their "standby readiness."

 Critics point out, however, that these plants are not "ready" at all.
 The plants are to be given ten days notice of the need to ramp up.
-Experts argue that there will never be a situation in which a grid bottleneck or power generation shortfall can be foreseen then days ahead.
-In effect, this policy pays the polluters instead of making them pay.
+Experts argue that there will never be a situation in which a grid bottleneck or power generation shortfall can be foreseen ten days ahead.
+In effect, this policy solely pays the polluters.

 Over the past decade, there has been a lot of talk worldwide about carbon capture and storage (CCS), which the technology's proponents misleadingly call "clean coal."
 Essentially, this technology captures pollutants and carbon dioxide for separate storage.
 For industrial processes such as cement production, in which it is extremely difficult to reduce emissions further, CCS could be an option to reduce greenhouse gas emissions.
 In power plants, however, CCS is viewed by most energy experts as unattractive because it drastically reduces the efficiency of the power plants, thus severely increasing fuel costs.

 Furthermore, CCS investments turn out to be prohibitively expensive.
-Germany set up the first such test facility designed by Siemens in 2006 at Schwarze Pumpe, a coal plant run by Swedish utility Vattenfall.
-The results were apparently not encouraging, since Vattenfall announced at the end of 2011 that it had abandoned plans for a second demonstration project of 300 megawatts, which would have been ten times the size of the pilot facility at Schwarze Pumpe, thereby even foregoing funding from the EU for the first full-size CCS plant.
+Germany set up the first such test facility designed by Siemens in 2006 at Schwarze Pumpe, a coal plant run by Swedish utility Vattenfall at the time.
+Vattenfall announced at the end of 2011 that it had abandoned plans for a second demonstration project of 300 megawatts, which would have been ten times the size of the pilot facility at Schwarze Pumpe, thereby even foregoing funding from the EU for the first full-size CCS plant.
 Vattenfall said it was unable to go ahead with its plans because the German states with suitable storage potential refused to accept the risk.